everledger/postcss-automath/README.md

 Those plugins want you to add non-standard function wrappers (the `resolve()` function) around each expression you want evaluated.
 This module allows you to write normal math expressions you'd be used to from using SASS, SCSS or LESS.

+Since the variable handling is deferred to another plugin, you are free to use this module with SCSS, LESS, W3C or even your own custom syntax.